near/stakewars-iii/challenges/troubleshooting.md

 near call <staking_pool_id> deposit_and_stake --amount <amount> --accountId <accountId> --gas=300000000000000

 ```

+## My log show: WARN telemetry: Failed to send telemetry data err=Connect(Timeout) ##

+This is related to RPC issue, don't worry about it.
+You will maybe have some timeout, you can use your localnode by adding ```--nodeUrl 127.0.0.1:3030```

 ## A hardfork is announced, what should I do?
 (For shardnet on July 2022)

 On July 27th a third hardfork was done during stake wars to Shardnet.
 This for upgrading core code and keep nodes with higher stability.